 - Straight lines appear wavy

-- The blurred spot becomes darker and larger
+- The blurred spot becomes darker or and larger

 - Your straight-ahead vision disappears, even temporarily